29 Oct '15

 He smiles kindly with a tiny peek at your customs form—then waves you through.

 But . . . not this time.

-The kiosk guard directed me to the desk guard.
+The saloon guard took me to the desk guard.

-And the desk guard directed me to the offices.
+Then the desk guard took me to the office.

-(No, I’m not being sarcastic.
-The Ozzie immigration folk are stunningly kind and fair).
+(Not kidding.
+The Ozzie immigration folk are stunningly friendly and fair).

-The truth is, I’d been living in-country since March 1st
+The truth is, I’d been residing in Australia since March 1st

-Stunned, I listened as the gendarmes carefully laid out their case for visa violations with quotes from my emails and internet ads, showing the trail of my labors littered over the web.
+Back in the horrible Now, I sat stunned as the office gendarme carefully laid out the case for my work violations with quotes from my emails and internet ads, showing my labors littered across the web.
 (Terrific investigative work!)
-They offered me cups of tea and gave me several formal opportunities to supply contradictions.
+They offered me cups of tea and gave me formal opportunities to give contradictions.

-They then collected me and two other new-made prisoners, put bright yellow vests on us, and stacked us in a van.
+Even as I resigned myself to my fate, they collected two other new-made convicts and me, put us in yellow vests, and stacked us in a van.

-We got shuttled to a nearby locked facility that held men and women from Chad, Saudi Arabia, Germany, Korea and other places—treating us like honored guests the whole way.
+We were shuttled to a nearby locked facility that held women and men and from Chad, Saudi Arabia, Germany and elsewhere—honored like guests the whole way.